clintko/BIOS822_FinalProj/README.md

 **Visualize clincal information in scatter plots**

-Scatter plots between CD45RO and CD3 in multiple samples.
-![FlowMarker CD45RO CD3 samples](/Figs/marker_CD45RO_CD3_samples.png)

 The clinical data can be merged with flow cytometry data and visualized in the scatter plots of markers.
 The clinical information is added into the plot to provide detailed exploration than the plot above.

+Here we first show the scatter plots between CD45RO and CD3 in multiple samples.
+![FlowMarker CD45RO CD3 samples](/Figs/marker_CD45RO_CD3_samples.png)

+The survival time can be visualized on the scatter plot where all the samples are merged together.
 Note that to simplified the plot, only the 50% of the cell proportion in 1st quadrant was visualized in each sample.
 ![FlowMarker CD45RO CD3 SurvTime](/Figs/marker_CD45RO_CD3_SurvTime.png)

 ### Construct sample network
 In the heatmap and scatter plot, it may not be easy to visualize the relationship among cells / observations.
 In this section, I used a different perspective to explore a cell population.
 For a sample, I first compared the cells (observations; rows) using correlation as distance function.
 The distance matrix was then converted to simiality matrix and further converted into adjacency matrix of a network by selecting an arbitrary cutoff value (which can be specify easily in the shiny app).
 Note that I plotted one fcs file in this section.
 In the shiny app, users are allowed to choose any fcs file / sample.

+In the figure below, each node represents an observation / cell and the cluster of cells could be easily visualized in the network.
+Note that by setting zoom as TRUE, the network in the notebook can be moved around and zoomed in/out using the computer mouse.
 ![FlowNetwork](/Figs/network_cell.png)